Mixing time of near-critical random graphs: Random walk on the 2-core

 We are now ready to establish the upper bound on the mixing time for the random walk on $\cH$.

-\begin{proof}[\emph{\textbf{Proof of Theorem \ref{thm-core-mixing}}}] We will apply the following recent result of \cite{FR1}, which bounds the mixing time of a lazy chain in terms of its isoperimetric profile (a fine-tuned version of the Lov\'{a}sz-Kannan \cite{LK} bound on the mixing time in terms of the average conductance). \begin{theorem}[\cite{FR1}] Let $P = (p_{x, y})$ be the transition kernel of an irreducible, reversible and aperiodic Markov chain on $\Omega$ with stationary distribution $\pi$.
-Let $\pi_{\min} = \min_{x\in \Omega}\pi(x)$ and for $p>\pi_{\min}$, let
+\begin{pf*}{Proof of Theorem \ref{thm-core-mixing}} We will apply the following recent result of~\cite{FR1}, which bounds the mixing time of a lazy chain in terms of its isoperimetric profile (a fine-tuned version of the Lov\'{a}sz--Kannan \cite{LK} bound on the mixing time in terms of the average conductance). \begin{theorem}[(\cite{FR1})] Let $P = (p_{x, y})$ be the transition kernel of an irreducible, reversible and aperiodic Markov chain on $\Omega$ with stationary distribution~$\pi$.
+Let $\pi_{\min} = \min_{x\in\Omega}\pi(x)$ and for $p>\pi_{\min }$, let

 and $\Phi(p)=1$ if there is no such $S$.
 Then for some absolute constant $C>0$,